Vertical Stick Welding: Settings, Techniques, and Charts

-When you weld downhill, there is no shelf to control the puddle, and it runs downwards.
-To control it, you weld straight beads at a fast traveling speed so that you can keep the molten metal and the slag behind the arc.
+When you weld downhill, there is no shelf to control the puddle.
+To control it, you weld straight beads at a fast traveling speed.
+This keeps the molten metal and the slag behind the arc.

 The fast traveling speed inputs less heat into the metals, offering shallow penetration.
 This is ideal for preventing warping and blowing through thin metals.
-Another advantage of downhill is that it creates better-looking beads.
+Another advantage of downhill is better-looking beads.

 You can also get lack of fusion if your traveling speed is too fast.
 Now the arc cannot provide enough heat to melt the metal.

 Furthermore, if the molten slag runs ahead of the bead, the arc will push it inside.
 Then it will solidify in the bead, creating slag inclusions.
-Slag inclusions will make the bead weaker and act as corrosion points.
+Inclusions will make the bead weaker and act as corrosion points.
 They also make the bead look horrible.

 Finally, open root joints for downhill need a symmetrical fit-up and the correct gap size for the rod you want to use.
 That’s because you cannot manipulate the puddle to fix a poor fit-up.

-The heavy-duty use of downhill stick welding is for open root joints of heavy-duty pipes with 6010 and other Exx10 rods.
+The professional use of downhill stick welding is for open root joints of heavy-duty pipes with 6010 rods.